 Exploration after-event reports that include budget and resource impact related to managing the event.

 The staff report specifically mentions a report template for publishing information related to budgets and resources impacted by security events.
 The staff report suggests that this will be published annually every fiscal year, starting in FY18.
-An examination of SSR related pages on the ICANN website indicates that no report has been published.
-Annual reporting on SSR-related activities does take place in the Framework documents and Annual Reports.
+An examination of SSR-related pages on the ICANN website indicates that no report has been published.
+Annual reporting on SSR-related activities does take place in the framework documents and annual reports.
 The budget document has some very high-level line items for activities related to SSR.
 However, those same activities do not appear to be reported on in ICANN’s regular project management reporting.
 This observation is the same as in SSR1’s findings for SSR1 Recommendation 20.
 In addition, the reporting on budget and resource impacts of SSR events appears to have never been done, and the template for supporting that reporting does not appear to be available for public review or comment.

 ICANN’s planning process ensures that activities planned and budgeted for, including those related to SSR, are identified by specific objectives.
 There has been no plan for requesting public comments on the template being used for publishing more detailed public information on SSR-related budgets and expenditures.
 The template now appears to have been replaced by the annual report for the fiscal year.